 Please be aware, this means that the # of admin users at any given time WILL fluctuate depending on the rate of onboarding or offboarding new team members to Terraform Cloud and distributing self-service manageability permissions (e.g. create, update) to Terraform workspaces, policies, and VCS to team members.

 If your organization is new to Terraform Cloud Business, it is very likely that you should consider “right-sizing” the number of admin users minimally necessary in order to facilitate your business needs.

 Terraform Cloud Business Admin users have access to create, update, or delete workspaces, policies, and VCS settings whereas other users only have read access.
 Therefore, the authorized users should have ownership, governance, and accountability for your entire infrastructure operations.

-In our experience, the majority of customers are able to operate with 10 or fewer admin users per Business Org.
+In our experience, the majority of customers are able to operate with 10 or less admin users per Business Org.

 Consider least privilege design and ensure that a limited number of users have an administrative level of access.
 Doing so will also minimize your total admin user-hours consumption.

 When enabling self service development and application teams to provision and manage infrastructure with Terraform, you can follow these best practices.
 Your Org Owners & Platform Admin Users can onboard new Terraform team members with the following: